Burrow, LSU cap magical season, beat Clemson 42-25 for title

 The Saints' Drew Brees, Burrow's idol growing up, could not have done it better.

-It was Orgeron's vision for LSU when he was promoted from interim coach in 2016.
-There was plenty of skepticism when LSU tabbed the Cajun who had failed in his first crack as a head coach with Mississippi.
+This was Orgeron's vision for LSU when he was promoted from interim coach in 2016.
+There was plenty of skepticism about the Cajun who had failed in his first crack as a head coach with Mississippi.

-Orgeron has proven to be the perfect fit for LSU.
+Orgeron has proved to be the perfect fit for LSU.
 Just like Burrow.

 After tossing his fifth touchdown pass of the night, a perfectly placed jumped ball to Terrace Marshall Jr. from 24 yards out to make it 42-25 with 12:08 left in the fourth, Burrow signaled TD and strolled to the sideline.